tdlhl/RAD/README.md

 - Preprocessing :
 1. Apply for access to the dataset in their [GitHub repository](https://github.com/Harvard-Ophthalmology-AI-Lab/FairCLIP ).
 The original Google Drive [link](https://drive.google.com/drive/folders/1bkeifigwOAfnsLvup9mJOSNeA3WsvA2l).
-2. To process the files: We use the `note` column as text modality, the `image` column corresponding to filename as image modality.
+2. To process the files: We use the `note` column as text modality, the `image` column corresponding to filenames as image modality.
 The `use` column is the division of the training set and the test set.
 The `glaucoma` column is the label.
 3. Put the processed CSV file into the `csv_files` directory